libp2p/docs/content/reference/glossary.md

 ### Node

 The word "node" is quite overloaded in general programming contexts, and this is especially the case in peer-to-peer networking circles.

 One common usage is when "node" refers to a single instance of a peer-to-peer software system, running at some time and place in the universe.
 For example, `I'm running an orbit-db node in AWS.
 I think it's on version 3.2.0`.
 In this usage, "node" refers to the whole software program (the `daemon` in unix-speak) which participates in the network.
 In this documentation, we'll often use ["peer"](#peer) for this purpose instead, and the two terms are often used interchangeably in various p2p software discussions.

 Another quite different meaning is the [node.js](https://nodejs.org) javascript runtime environment, which is one of the supported runtimes for the [javscript libp2p implementation][js-docs-home].
 In general it should be pretty clear from context when "node" is referring to node.js.

 Many members of our community are excited about graphs in many contexts, so the graph terminology of "nodes and edges" is often used when discussing various subjects.
 Some common contexts for graph-related discussions:

 - When discussing the [topology](#topology) or structure of a peer-to-peer network, "node" is often used in the context of a graph of connected peers.
 Efficient construction and traversal of this graph is key to effective [peer routing](#peer-routing).

 - When discussing data structures, "node" is often useful for referring to key elements of the structure.
 For example, a linked list consists of many "nodes" containing both a value and a link (or, in graph terms, an "edge") connecting it to the next node.
 Since many useful and interesting data structures can be described as graphs, much of the terminology of graph theory applies when discussing their properties.
 In particular, IPFS is naturally well-suited to storing and manipulating data structures which form a [Directed Acyclic Graph, or DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 - An especially interesting data structure for many in our community is [IPLD](https://ipld.io), or Interplanetary Linked Data.
 Similar to libp2p, IPLD grew out of the real-world needs of IPFS, but is broadly useful and interesting in many contexts outside of IPFS.
 IPLD discussions often involve "nodes" of all the types discussed here.

 ### mDNS

 [Multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) is a protocol for service discovery on a local network.
-One of libp2p's [peer routing](#peer-routing) implementations leverages mDNS to discover local nodes quickly and efficiently.
+One of libp2p's [peer routing](#peer-routing) implementations leverages mDNS to discover local peers quickly and efficiently.

 ### Multiplexing

 Multiplexing (or "muxing"), refers to the process of combining multiple streams of communication over a single logical "medium".
 For example, we can maintain multiple independent data streams over a single TCP network connection, which is itself of course being multiplexed over a single physical connection (ethernet, wifi, etc).

 Multiplexing allows peers to offer many [protocols](#protocol) over a single connection, which reduces network overhead and makes [NAT traversal](#nat-traversal) more efficient and effective.